Turkish Hammam & Everything You Need To Know

 Can men and women bathe together?

 No – the baths are separated by gender.
-Men will have male attendants helping them wash and women will have female attendants helping them wash.
-In some big cities, you may sometimes find a family hammam, but this is quite uncommon.
+Men will have male attendants helping them wash, and women will have female attendants helping them wash.
+You may sometimes find a family hammam in some big cities, but this is relatively uncommon.

 Should I get a Turkish bath at the beginning or the end of my trip?

-Many people prefer to get the bath at the beginning of the trip in order to exfoliate skin before spending time in the sun.
-If you exfoliate after getting a tan, some of the tan may be lessened.
+Many people prefer to get a bath at the beginning of the trip in order to exfoliate your skin before spending time in the sun.
+Some of the tan may be lessened if you exfoliate after getting a tan.

 So tell us, will you try a hammam on your Turkey travel!?